Aleks Fadini

 I am Alessandro Fadini, an award-winning jazz pianist, composer and electronic music producer, painter, digital visual artist, educator, creative coder and ex-mathematician.

-Current Projects and Activites
+Current Projects and Activities

 → I am the CEO of Pixel Portalz, a company focused on making creative coding meet art and education.